X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim04creatingcity.md

 The X coordinate of the right side is applied similarly with the floor at 1/11, the first roof at 3/11, and so on until the last roof which is 11/11.
 In a formula: (currentBuilding * 2 + 1) / imagesInTexture.

 In a nutshell, if a 0 is encountered, the floor image is drawn, if a building number is encountered, the corresponding roof image is drawn at the corresponding height found in the buildingHeights array.
-You can try running this code, and each time you run the program you will see another image roof at a different height, because the type of buildings are chosen at random.
+You can try running this code, and each time you run the program you will see another image roof at a different height because the type of buildings is chosen at random.

-The good news is that we have already covered all the new stuff of this chapter.
+The good news is that we have already covered all the new stuff in this chapter.
 The bad news is that drawing the walls of the buildings implies copying most of this code, but with different coordinates, normals, and texture coordinates.
 To be complete, I will list the whole method here and quickly discuss it:

 ```csharp
     private void SetUpVertices()